24/7/365 EMERGENCY / URGENT CARE

 ALLURE INTEGRATED PET SPECIALISTS UTILIZES IN HOUSE BLOOD BANK FOR CRITICAL PATIENTS IN NEED

 Dogs and cats have different blood types, different from each other and different from humans.
-Within our hospital, we maintain a blood bank which stocks typed and species-specific blood and blood components that are immediately available to our patients should the need arise.
+Within our hospital, we maintain blood donors and species-specific blood and blood components that are immediately available to our patients should the need arise.

-Many diseases that veterinary specialists treat can result in anemia or other conditions such as emergencies where transfusion therapy is needed.
-Therefore, having immediate access to life-saving blood and blood components is critical to treating patients with certain disorders.
+Many diseases that veterinarians treat can result in anemia or other conditions where transfusion therapy is needed.
+Therefore, having immediate access to life-saving blood and blood components is critical to treating patients with those disorders.

 The blood we maintain in the blood bank is either purchased from a national blood bank, or obtained locally from a group of community donors whose families have enrolled them in our donor program.